kedro-org/kedro-viz/README.md

 Options:
   --host TEXT               Host that viz will listen to.
 Defaults to
                             localhost.

   --port INTEGER            TCP port that viz will listen to.
 Defaults to
                             4141.

   --browser / --no-browser  Whether to open viz interface in the default
                             browser or not.
 Browser will only be opened if host is localhost.
 Defaults to True.

-  --load-file TEXT          Load Kedro-Viz using JSON files from the specified
-                            directory.
-  --save-file FILE          Save Kedro-Viz data as JSON files in the specified
-                            directory.
-  --pipeline TEXT           Name of the registered pipeline to visualise.
-If
+  --load-file FILE          Path to load Kedro-Viz data from a directory --save-file FILE          Path to save Kedro-Viz data to a directory --pipeline TEXT           Name of the registered pipeline to visualise.
+If not
-                            not set, the default pipeline is visualised -e, --env TEXT            Kedro configuration environment.
-If not specified, catalog config in `local` will be used -a, --autoreload          Autoreload viz server when a Python or YAML file change in the Kedro project --include-hooks           A flag to include all registered hooks in your Kedro Project
+                            set, the default pipeline is visualised

+  -e, --env TEXT            Kedro configuration environment.
+If not specified,
+                            catalog config in `local` will be used

+  --autoreload              Autoreload viz server when a Python or YAML file change in
+                            the Kedro project

+  --include-hooks           A flag to include all registered hooks in your
+                            Kedro Project

   --params TEXT             Specify extra parameters that you want to pass to
-                            the context initialiser.
-Items must be separated by comma, keys - by colon or equals sign, example: param1=value1,param2=value2.
+                            the context initializer.
+Items must be separated by comma, keys - by colon, example: param1:value1,param2:value2.
 Each parameter is
                             split by the first comma, so parameter values are allowed to contain colons, parameter keys are not.
                             To pass a nested dictionary as parameter, separate keys by '.', example: param_group.param1:value1.

   -h, --help                Show this message and exit.
 ```